hchauvin/multi_language_lib/README.md

 - / Test and finalize C++
 - Implement CI/CD
+- / Evaluate how to do linkage with Python
+- / Implement linkage for Python
+- Implement notebooks
 - / Implement linkage for R
+- Have dependent conanfile.txt to avoid loading boost::python in cpp
+- Isolate "cpp" and make it main, with a "bindings" folder where the R and python code live.
+- / Check python with a test package.
+How to use pip test packages, this sort of things, with python???
+  I'm familiar with R's package management, not with Python's.
+- If conan not available, install conan
-- Try this on Windows
+- (Try this on Windows)
 - Implement CI/CD for C++
-- Evaluate how to do linkage with Python
-- Implement linkage for Python
-- Evaluate how to do linkage with Julia
-- Implement linkage with Julia
-- Implement notebooks
 - Readme instructions
 - OSS
 - Maybe add support for scala and intercompatibility with scala, to show how